johankraft/DevAlertDemoSTM32L475/README.md

 	If using Windows and have Teraterm installed:

-		- Open the DA-tools directory and locate devalertserial-sandbox.bat and devalertserial.py.

-		- Copy the scripts to a suitable location.
+		- Copy the DA-tools directory to a suitable location.

 		- Make sure your terminal program is in your PATH (e.g. ttermpro.exe) so it can be called from the command line.

-		- Run the .bat file with the COM port provided as argument.
+		- Run the da-serial-eval script (.bat) with the COM port provided as argument.
 This will start Teraterm on COM9 and upload the data using the devalerthttps tool.

 			devalertserial-sandbox.bat 9

-	If using Linux or prefer another terminal program, make a custom script similar to devalertserial-sandbox.bat, with the following steps:
+	If using Linux or prefer another terminal program, make a custom script similar to da-serial-eval.bat with the following steps:

 		- Start a terminal program on the right COM port, logging the output to a text file ("MYFILE" below).

-		- Run the following piped command
+		- Run the following:

 			python devalertserial.py --file MYFILE --upload sandbox | devalerthttps.exe store-trace

-## Uploading via AWS IoT Core ("Debug")
+## Uploading via AWS IoT Core

 This method requires a Wi-Fi network, an AWS account that has been set up for DevAlert, and a full DevAlert account with AWS support (provided on request).
 Contact support@percepio.com if you need help to set this up.